 In September 2013 Sian Williams became Women's Doubles Champion at the Badminton World Masters in Ankara, Turkey.
-In 2009, the fitness instructor and badminton coach underwent right Birmingham Hip Resurfacing (BHR) surgery performed by Mr Derek McMinn.
+In 2009, the fitness instructor and badminton coach underwent right Birmingham Hip Resurfacing (BHR) surgery performed by Professor Derek McMinn.

 Before the operation, Sian described her hip pain as being 'particularly bad' and affecting her walking; when she developed a limp she was forced to stop playing badminton.
 Exploring her options for treatment, she was offered a Total Hip Replacement by several consultants who couldn't guarantee a return to playing badminton - something she was desperate to be able to continue.
 After consulting with Mr McMinn, Sian opted for the Birmingham Hip Resurfacing, the more bone conserving treatment, ideal for younger and more active patients

 The surgery, recovery and rehabilitation were "great" said Sian.
 Mr McMinn gave her an exercise programme and she stuck to it.
 A gradual increase in activity is vital, starting with swimming then advancing to more involved activities such as cycling.
 Sian didn't play badminton for a year post surgery due to the impact loading involved; it can take up to 12 months for the bone to regain its strength and durability.
 "I took it very, very slowly but glad I did because the recovery was so much better in the end."
 Sticking to the plan paid off and Sian happily made a return to the court and began playing badminton again.
 "It was great to get back playing again - I'd really missed it because it's such a big part of my life with it being a job as well."